redhat-cop/ocp4-helpernode/docs/quickstart-ppc64le.md

 * Default Gateway - 192.168.7.1
 * DNS Server - 8.8.8.8

-You can watch the progress by lauching the viewer
+You can watch the progress by launching the viewer

 ```
 virt-viewer --domain-name ocp4-aHelper